How to Use These 11 Types of Lighting in Photography

 Soft light is light where shadow edges are soft and open, and there is less contrast.
 It is achieved with a larger, broader light placed closer to the subject.
 Overcast days are a great opportunity for outdoor soft lighting.

 This type of lighting can be achieved by diffusing your artificial light.
 This can be achieved in the studio by using a full diffusion panel or softbox that is placed between the light source and the subject.
-Window lighting can also be a great source for softer light.
+Window lighting can also be a great source of softer light.

-Soft light is used mostly for portraiture, macro, and nature photography.
-It can also be used to make a subject appear more youthful.
+Soft light is used mostly for portraiture, macro, and nature

 11. Hard light